 3 - Making a complaint to the Law Society

-All complaints should be submitted to the Law Society using our Complaints Form which is downloadable from the bottom of this page.
+All complaints should be submitted to the Law Society by using and submitting a Complaints Form either in hard copy format or via an online submission.

 Before downloading the form it is important that you read the following guidance notes: